Natural Actor-Critic Converges Globally for Hierarchical Linear Quadratic Regulator: Background

 In reinforcement learning, a system is described by a Markov decision process $\left\{\mathcal{X}, \mathcal{U}, c, \mathcal{T},\mathcal{D}_0 \right\}$, where starting with initial state $x_0\sim\mathcal{D}_0$, at each time step, an agent interacts with the environment by selecting an action $u_t \sim \pi(\cdot \mid x_t)\in \mathcal{U}$ based on its current state $x_t \in \mathcal{X}$.
 Then the environment gives feedback with cost $c(x_t,u_t)$, and the agent moves to the next state by the transition kernel $x_{t+1} = \mathcal{T}(x_t,u_t)$.
 The agent aims to find the policy that minimizes the expected time-average cost

-Given any policy $\pi$, the action- and state-value functions are defined respectively as
+Given any policy $\pi$, the action- and state-value functions are defined, respectively, as

 In practice, the policy $\pi$ is parameterized as $\pi_\theta$.
-We denote the corresponding cost and action-value by $C(\theta)$ and $Q_\theta$, respectively.
-By the policy gradient theorem \citep{sutton2009convergent}, the gradient with respect to the parameter $\theta$ can be computed as
+We denote the corresponding cost and action-value functions by $C(\theta)$ and $Q_\theta$, respectively.
+By the policy gradient theorem \citep{sutton1999policy, baxter2001infinite}, for any MDP and any differentiable policy $\pi_{\theta}$, the gradient with respect to the parameter $\theta$ can be computed as

 where $\mathcal{D}_{\theta}$ is the stationary distribution of the Markov chain $\{x_t\}_{t\geq0}$ under policy $\pi_\theta$.

 An actor-critic algorithm consists of a critic step that approximates the action-value function $Q_{\theta}$ with a parameterized function $Q(\cdot,\cdot,\omega)$ by estimating the parameter $\omega$, and an actor step where the policy $\pi_\theta$ is updated with a stochastic version of the policy gradient.
 The natural actor-critic algorithm \citep{peters2008natural} updates the policy with the natural policy gradient $\left[\mathcal{I}_{\theta}\right]^{-1} \nabla_{\theta} C(\theta)$ \citep{kakade2002natural}, where